 Apartments throughout Ukraine can be very hit-or-miss.
 We had a blend of some beautiful units and some that were not so clean.
 Pay attention to guest reviews and do your research!
 Ukrainian cuisine would lure us back alone.
 Ukraine was a country where we appreciated the opportunity to dine out and experience the city’s nightlife due to the low cost of food and drinks.
 We stayed in Odesa and Kyiv

 Serbia is a country where we find some of the most budget-friendly lodgings.
 Additionally, every apartment we have booked has been very clean and well-equipped.
 Belgrade is known to be a gritty, party town, but we love the laid-back people, café culture, and local cuisine.

 For those looking to cut costs on accommodations to have more funds for nightlife, Belgrade may be their ideal city.
 Rates typically run about USD 30 a night for a nice flat in the city center.
 In Serbia, we have spent time in both Belgrade and Niš.

 Traveling through summer’s high season can be a challenge for long-term, budget travelers.
 The key is taking advantage of a discounted monthly rate.
 Poland was just added to this list because we just booked a month-long stay in Warsaw!

 Warsaw has much to offer as a base for digital nomads.
 Poland’s capital maintains its charm by not being overly touristic, but still very lively.
 Public transportation is efficient and cheap, which means touring the city is very accessible.

-We imagine there are many other countries that you can live pretty well for around USD 1,000 a month.
+We imagine there are many other countries where you can live pretty well for around USD 1250 a month.
 These are just destinations that we have personal experience with.
 Any thoughts or questions about our list?
 Feel free to reach out to us in the comment section below.